danielvgc/hopon_pruebas/DEPLOYMENT.md

 1. Go to https://dashboard.render.com
 2. Click **New +** → **Web Service**
 3. Select **Deploy an existing repository** → Connect your GitHub account and select the HopOn repo
-4. Fill in the form:
+4. Fill in the ok, first i want to push all this project to a private repository i have created which is: https://github.com/danielvgc/hopon_pruebas.git. how should i do it or if you can do it is betterform:
    - **Name**: `hopon-backend` (or your choice)
    - **Environment**: `Docker`
    - **Region**: Choose closest to you or users (e.g., US, EU)